Rugby union in South Africa: Rugby World Cup

 South Africa did not take part in the first two World Cups, held in 1987 and 1991, as they were still under an international boycott due to apartheid.
 South Africa however did play an important role in the first World Cup; despite knowing that they would not be able to participate, the delegates voted in favor and provided the swing vote for the World Cup.

-Since then South Africa have won the World Cup three times, in 1995 in their first appearance when they also hosted the event, and again in 2007 and 2019.
+Since then South Africa have won the World Cup four times, in 1995 in their first appearance when they also hosted the event, and again in 2007, 2019 and 2023.
 The 1995 tournament concluded with then President Nelson Mandela (at the time described as the world's most famous former political prisoner), wearing a Springbok jersey and matching baseball cap, presenting the trophy to the South Africa's captain François Pienaar (a young Afrikaner).
 Given the political history of South Africa, the moment is seen as one of the most emotional in the sport's history and symbolic of reconciliation and the birth of a new, free South Africa as a "rainbow nation".

 In 2007 the Springboks repeated their 1995 feat winning the 2007 World Cup by defeating England at Stade de France.
-In the 2011 World Cup, the Boks only managed to reach the quarter final stage where they were beaten by Australia.
+In the 2011 World Cup, the Boks only managed to reach the quarter-final stage where they were beaten by Australia.

 South Africa won the Rugby World Cup for a third time in 2019, once again defeating England, 32–12 in the final in Yokohama.

-Upon winning for a third time, they have tied New Zealand for the most Rugby World Cup wins.
+South Africa won the Rugby World Cup for a fourth time in 2023, once again defeating New Zealand at Stade de France., 12–11 in the final.
+Upon winning the fourth time, the Springboks became the only team to have held 4 World Cup titles and only the second team to win back-to-back championships.